binkley/kotlin-rational/README.md

 In this code, `Rational` is a `kotlin.Number`, in part to pick up Kotlin handling of numeric types.
 One consequence: This code has no conversion from a `Rational` to a `Char`; it raises an error.
-This conversion seemed perverse, eg, `3/5 -> ??`.
+This conversion seemed perverse, eg, `3/5 -> ??some character`.

 This code treats other conversions numerically, performing the implied division of a rational.
-This means rounding for conversion to whole numbers, and closest approximation for conversion to floating point.
+This means rounding for conversion to whole numbers following Java conventions (positive result if numerator and denominator have the same sign; negative result if they are oppositely signed), and closest approximation for conversion to floating point (similar rules on signs).

-### Division by 0
+### Division by 0, infinities

 There are two ways to handle division by 0: